noloader/build-llvm/README.md

 # Installing the toolchain

-Afetr building the sources you have to manually install them, if desired.
+You have to manually install the toolchain after building it, if desired.
 Perform the following steps to install the toolchain:

 ```
 cd llvm_build
 sudo make install
 ```

+You can also delete `BUILD_SCRIPT_SOURCE_DIR` and `BUILD_SCRIPT_BUILD_DIR` after installation.